-Here are 12 tips on how to find auto insurance discounts and make the most of them so you can use the savings to grow your wealth.
+Here are 13 tips on how to find the best auto insurance discounts.
+Make the most of them so you can use the savings to grow your wealth.

 A clean driving record is the best way to keep your insurance premiums low.

 Many insurance companies offer discounts to policyholders who drive cars with good safety records.

 Joining a car pool or taking public transportation can reduce the number of miles you drive each year and reduce your rate significantly.